-"Fully addressing the triple planetary crisis remains impossible without a profound commitment to enhanced knowledge sharing, capacity building, information exchange, open and technology transfer.
-For this reason, we must effectively and urgently improve global access to relevant data, science, information and to stimulate technological innovations, enable evidence-based and inclusive policymaking, and empower all societies to achieve sustainable development."
-David United Malone, Rector, Nations University existential threats must accelerate, through digital technologies and other technological innovations that allow us to share environmental knowledge and insights and promote universal digital access to close the digital divide.
-Digital transformation can accelerate greater climate action, sustainability and prosperity using technology as an enabler for the achievement of the SDGs.101
+"Fully addressing the triple planetary crisis remains impossible without a profound commitment to enhanced knowledge sharing, capacity building, open information exchange, and technology transfer.
+For this reason, we must effectively and urgently improve global access to relevant data, science, and information to stimulate technological innovations, enable evidence-based and inclusive policy-making, and empower all societies to achieve sustainable development."

+David Malone, Rector, United Nations University

 "Information and communication technologies are recognized as an enabler for development.
 They have the potential to be part of the solution to address the world's most pressing climate concerns and enable the much-needed transition to a circular economy."

-Houlin Zhao, Secretary-General, International Telecommunication Union • Leaving no one and no state behind -- We need to scale up efforts to address the special needs of at-risk communities, including marginalized sectors and children, and States affected by or vulnerable to disasters and conflicts.
-As nature's known cycles have changed, thereby increasing chronic vulnerability and never-ending crisis management, there is a need to be more transformational, integrated, and inclusive, including through preventing conflict and violence and mitigating disaster risks through early warning, forecast-based financing, and anticipatory action can help address the drivers of displacement and reduce displacement risks.102 Further, governments need to address the implications of climate change for migration and to foster people's resilience to remain in place with dignity or move as a form of adaptation.103 Efforts are also needed to scale up to a greater understanding of the linkages between the environment and human security, assist with climate change adaptation, advance the human right to a clean, healthy and sustainable environment, and promote the participation of impacted communities and States in identifying solutions that protect nature and support peace and resilience.
+Houlin Zhao, Secretary-General, International Telecommunication Union to address the implications of climate change for migration and to foster people's resilience to remain in place with dignity or move as a form of adaptation.
+Efforts are also needed to scale up to a greater understanding of the linkages between the environment and human security, assist with climate change adaptation, advance the human right to a clean, healthy and sustainable environment, and promote the participation of impacted communities and states in identifying solutions that protect nature and support peace and resilience.
 This should include international cooperation that is based on equity and justice and reflects the need for the transfer of wealth, knowledge, and resources from the rich to the poor (both between and within countries) to support inclusive and equitable sustainable development.

-D. A human rights-based approach that leaves no one behind, strengthened institutions, accountability and justice
+D. A human rights-based approach that leaves no one behind, strengthened institutions, accountability, and justice

 To achieve a healthy planet and prosperity for all it is essential to take a human rights-based approach to all actions.
 Taking a human rights-based approach to global policies and measures designed to address environmental issues means that as these are developed, their main objective should be to fulfil human rights.
-Principles and standards derived from international human rights law, especially the Universal Declaration of Human Rights and the core universal human rights treaties, should guide all policies and programming in all phases of the process.104
+Principles and standards derived from international human rights law, especially the Universal Declaration of Human Rights and the core universal human rights treaties, should guide all policies and programming in all phases of the process.

 Environmental harm interferes with the enjoyment of human rights, and the exercise of human rights helps to protect the environment and to promote sustainable development.
-The 2030 Agenda, like so many global agreements and declarations, has roots in the Universal Declaration of Human Rights and the fulfilment of human rights is crucial to leaving no one behind.105 In 2021, the UN Human Rights Council recognized that a clean, healthy, and sustainable environment is a human right.106 The right to health has been long recognized by international human rights instruments, including the International Covenant on Economic, Social, and Cultural Rights and the UN Convention on the Rights of the Child.
+The 2030 Agenda, like so many global agreements and declarations, has roots in the Universal Declaration of Human Rights and the fulfilment of human rights is crucial to leaving no one behind.
+In 2021, the UN Human Rights Council recognized that a clean, healthy, and sustainable environment is a human right.
+The right to health has been long recognized by international human rights instruments, including the International Covenant on Economic, Social, and Cultural Rights and the UN Convention on the Rights of the Child.